Big East River

 The Big East River is a river in Muskoka District and Nipissing District in Northeastern Ontario, Canada.
 The river is in the Great Lakes Basin, is a left tributary of the Muskoka River, and flows from Algonquin Provincial Park to Huntsville.

-Course
+The Big East River is an established canoe route.
+Its upper part is difficult to paddle, with low water levels in the summer.